10 Jackfruit Benefits: Nutrition, How to Eat & Side Effects

 In a pressure cooker, place the jackfruit pulp, water, cloves and sweetener, and cook over medium heat for 10 minutes under pressure.

-Remove the pot from heat and wait for it cool.
+Remove the pot from heat and wait for it to cool.
 Transfer the jam to a container with a lid and store in the refrigerator.